Graph display

 Use the area tool to find the area under a curve.

-2. Go to Graph Tools Drawer and toggle the cursor tool to Select Mode.
+Go to the Graph Tools drawer and toggle the cursor tool to Select Mode and toggle the cursor tool to Select Mode . .

 An information box appears containing the area under the curve.
-If you wish to display other statistics, click the information box, then click the statistics button Statistics.
+If you wish to display other statistics, click the information box, then select Statistics .

 Find the slope of a tangent